sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- // TODO: Can we test this? -->

-I cannot imagine the logic behine this convention, and I’m sure it’s going to be confusing for many developers working with the code.
+I cannot imagine the logic behind this convention, and I’m sure it’s going to be confusing for many developers working with the code.
 It’ll be worse when the code grows to do something useful.

 Let’s bring back the original names: